leongaban/sass-smacss/README.md

 // Footer
 @import "../layouts/footer";
 ```

-<strong>Finally the styles for your svg or png background image file and media queries are setup.</strong>
+<strong>Finally the SVG or PNG and <i>media queries</i> modules.</strong>
 ```
 @import "modules/svg";		// Load SVG
 @import "modules/queries";	// Media Queries
 ```

-<strong>In the svg module it's recommended to just add the class name to svg file, and where ever that class is used (icons or layouts
-etc...) set the height width and other properties.</strong>
+<strong>In the SVG module it's recommended to just add class names here, then whatever module that class is used in specifically, set the visual properties.</strong>

 ```
 // Profile | profile.scss